pomelyu/MLFinal/README.md

 ```

 [C] would calculate Ein and ask whether to record the result in ./log/
+[P] predict the test data label and save the result in ./result/ for uploading

 [How to add training model]
 ---------------------